tml/cadmus/src/Chapter-1/Part VIII: Classes.md

 Change the code to create an array of books, and populate it with your favourite books.

 ### More non-static methods
-Imagine beneath the constructor, I added this method:
+Imagine beneath the construcotr, I added this method:

 ```java
 public String getTitle() {